dan-behar/FileTransfer/README.md

   - Give to it a name and set the the Partition Key name as: **id**.
 Leave it as `String`.

 ### IAM User
-This user will be the admin of thi two services.
+This user will be the admin of both services.
 - In the AWS Console search bar go to the IAM User control panel
 - In the left panel, click users and create a new one.
 You can use this specs:
 ![Image text](https://github.com/dan-behar/FileTransfer/blob/main/images/IAM1.png)